pchemguy/SQLiteICUex/docs/develop/SPEC.md

     test_schema_integration.py
 ```

-`conftest.py` may provide fresh connection and connection-factory fixtures, but must perform no extension setup.
+`conftest.py` may provide fresh connection and connection-factory fixtures but must perform no extension setup.

 #### Introspection

-Use:
+Use only:

 ```sql
 PRAGMA collation_list;